Content

 When they need to find a product fast, 65% of millennials turn to visual search instead of typing.

-Google Lens is one of the most widely used visual search tools, processing more than 20 billion searches every month.
+Google Lens website is one of the most widely used visual search tools, processing more than 20 billion searches every month.
 What makes this especially important for businesses is that one in four of those searches has clear commercial intent.

 The flow is simple: a user takes a photo of a product, and Google Lens instantly shows similar items and where they can be purchased.
 The tool can analyze almost any image and, within seconds, provide information about the object — whether that’s identifying it, finding similar products, or even pulling up instructions.